Editor choice

 What is Adware?

-A particularly annoying type of spyware is adware, which generates a tremendous amount of advertising in pop-up advertisements or banners scrolling across your screen.
+A particularly annoying type of spyware is adware, which generates tremendous advertising in pop-up advertisements or banners scrolling across your screen.
 This program can track your activities and cause similar ads to pop up, hoping to interest you in related products.
 It can be quite intrusive and distracting but hardly as malicious as other types of spyware.

 You may also like to read: